ArdeleanRichard/Space-Breakdown-Method-Analysis/README.md

 - Conference: 2019 IEEE 15th International Conference on Intelligent Computer Communication and Processing (ICCP)

-# Git repository structure
+## Git repository structure
-This repository is complete version of the 'Space-Breakdown-Method' repository including the analysis of various algorithms in comparison with SBM.
+This repository is the complete version of the 'Space-Breakdown-Method' repository including the analysis of various algorithms in comparison with SBM.

 The code folder structure:
 - run.py : main file to run the code from